 What is the most important thing to remember?

-What type of collar should I use to prevent my dog from pulling
+What type of collar should I use to prevent my dog from pulling?

 In my opinion, the collar does not make the difference – you do.
 Never the less, the right collar can help make a difference.
 As I mentioned, I use a slip chain collar.
-The prong is a tougher version of this and both help you control even powerful dogs.
+The prong is a tougher version of this and both help you control even the largest, most powerful dogs.
 If you do not like chain collars, you can try a martingale collar.
 This is a lighter version and works roughly in the same way.
-However, it does not work as well on powerful dogs.
+However, it does not work as well on strong dogs.

-If this is not right for you and your dog, you can try a gentle leader.
-Or maybe a harness is the right alternative for you?
-You can buy a no-pull harness.
-Like the gentle leader, the no-pull harness will pull the dog to the side if she tries to pull, and this makes it harder for her to do so.
+If this is not right for you and your dog, you can try a gentle leader or a no-pull harness.
+Like the gentle leader, the no-pull harness will pull the dog to the side if they try to pull, and this makes it harder for her to do so.
 As you can tell, you have many options.
 What’s important is that the collar or harness you use matches you and your dog.

-What if the dog pulls to another dog coming towards you
+What if the dog pulls to another dog coming towards you?